johnnyb1694/data-analysis/Cetacean Analysis/Cetacean_Data_Analysis.md

 ![](Cetacean_Data_Analysis_files/figure-markdown_github/unnamed-chunk-10-2.png)

-According to information on Wikipedia amost half of all spinner dolphins were killed in the 30 years after purse seine fishing for tuna began in the 1950.
-I wasn't aware of this phenomenon but it could be a potential reason as to why the distribution of the spinner capture rate is so markedly different from the others.
+According to information on Wikipedia amost half of all spinner dolphins were killed in the 30 years after purse seine fishing for tuna began in the 1950s.
+I wasn't aware of this phenomenon but it could be a potential reason as to why the distribution of the spinner capture rate is so markedly different from the others within the range 1955-ish to 1980-ish.

 A more general phenomenon to inspect would be how capture / born / rescue rates have changed over time: